-I am currently working thanks to the European FP7 PREFACE project, which focus on understanding climate biases over the tropical Atlantic region.
+I am currently working on processes underlying stratocumulus behaviour in part of the national ANR projet HIGH-TUNE project, which focus on improving the representation of boundary-layer clouds in climate models through the use of high-resolution simulations.
 My research interests are closely related to those developed in the CFMIP and the EUCLIPSE (2010-2014) projects and those highlighted in the WCRP Grand Challenge on Clouds, Circulation and Climate Sensitivity.
 I recently took part in the AEROCLO-SA field campaign that aim to understand interactions between aerosols and clouds over the South African region.

-For 2 years, I convene a EGU session on cloud feedback and cloud processes in models and observations.
-More information about the 2018 call-for-abstract can be found here :
+For 3 years, I convene a EGU session on cloud feedback and cloud processes in models and observations.
+More information about the 2018 session can be found here :

 Since October 2017, I am part of the CFMIP Science Steering Committee

 - Brient F., R. Roehrig and A. Voldoire.
-Evaluating CNRM-CM6 marine Stratocumulus clouds with the Tranpose-AMIP framework.
-In. prep.
+Evaluating marine stratocumulus clouds in the CNRM-CM6-1 model using short-term hindcasts.
+JAMES [PDF]

 - Cesana G., K. Suselj and F. Brient (2017).
 On the dependence of cloud feedbacks on physical parameterizations in WRF aquaplanet simulations, Geophys.
 Res.
 Lett.
 [PDF]